avabs/avabs.github.io/Module 2/core_azure_services.md

 #### Route Network traffic
 - Route Table
 - Border Gateway Protocol
-    - Propogates on premise BGP to AZ virtual networks
+    - Propagates on premise BGP to AZ virtual networks

 #### Filter Network Traffic
 - Network Security Groups -
     - Filtering traffic based on source or destination IP address, port and protocol
 - Network virtual appliances
     - Specialized VM that can be compared to a hardened network appliances
-    - Can carry out netework function such as runnign a firewall or performing WAN optimization
+    - Can carry out network function such as running a firewall or performing WAN optimization
 - Peering
     - Enables resources in each VNet to communication with each other
 - UDR
-    - User defined routing aalwo to control the routing table between subnets within VNets and as well VNets
+    - User defined routing allow to control the routing table between subnets within VNets and as well VNets

 #### Connect Virtual Network
 - Azure VPN gateway fundamentals